 One of the few pages of new material in 1969 appeared in Sgt.
 Fury Special # 5.
 Ayers/Severin art, Freidrich likely scripting.

 Annuals returned on a regular schedule in the mid 1970's, but with few exceptions they weren't very special anymore.
 Page counts were down, special features were sparse, and top talent was rarely used.
-Annuals became no more than over-sized issues of the regular comic book.
+Annuals became little more than over-sized issues of the regular comics.

 Steve Ditko's meticulous inking made these pin-up pages a particular treat

 There are moments in time that echo with vivid sensations.
-Long ago, long gone summers.
-Afternoons that stretched out to eternity.
-Occasionally, on a bright blue summer day, I can almost - though not quite - imagine what it was like...once upon a time.
+Long ago summers and afternoons that stretched out to eternity.
+Occasionally, on a clear blue summer day, I can almost - though not quite - imagine what it was like...once upon a time.

 For More insightful discussion on Annuals go to Barry Pearl's Blog: